Introduction to Book Marketing

 Before contacting a blogger to ask for a review, make sure that you read their review policy.
 If they don’t review self-published books or books in your genre, move on.
 When you write to them to ask for a review, be polite and courteous.
 Remember, you’re asking them to give up their time to help you.

-This is just a very short introduction to book marketing.
 The Alliance of Independent Authors has a Self-Publishing Advice Centre, with lots of advice about all aspects of self-publishing, including marketing.
 If you join the Alliance, you can access a private members-only Facebook forum, where you can ask specific questions and get answers from experienced self-publishers.